 The heat rejection capacity of the existing CEP had reached its limit due to site growth and limitations with the River Water Cooling System, and additional Cooling Towers were required to meet future demand.
-Working alongside the Department of Environment and Science on behalf of the State of Queensland, Arts Queensland, Steele Wrobel, NDY and PDT Architects, INTREC have delivered a new purpose-built Central Energy Plant to house the 4 new Cooling Towers, pipework, wiring and controls.
-These Cooling Towers will provide HVAC chilled water and heating across the QCC Site.
+Working alongside the Department of Environment and Science on behalf of the State of Queensland, Arts Queensland, Steele Wrobel, NDY and PDT Architects, INTREC delivered a new purpose-built Central Energy Plant to house the 4 new Cooling Towers, pipework, wiring and controls.
+These Cooling Towers provide HVAC chilled water and heating across the QCC Site.

-The project consists of the installation of driven concrete plies with capping beams, which makes up the substructure of the tower.
-Four new concrete columns (designed to match the finish of the heritage listed Museum façade) will support the PT suspended concrete ‘Level 2’ deck.
-The rest of the Cooling Tower structure will be constructed out of structural steel and clad with fixed acoustic louvers.
-As the tower is being constructed, large sections of pipework and mechanical plant will be craned into position.
-Coordination with all services trades will be key to ensuring successful project delivery.
+The project consisted of the installation of driven concrete plies with capping beams, which made up the substructure of the tower.
+Four new concrete columns (designed to match the finish of the heritage listed Museum façade) support the PT suspended concrete ‘Level 2’ deck.
+The rest of the Cooling Tower structure was constructed out of structural steel and clad with fixed acoustic louvers.
+As the tower was being constructed, large sections of pipework and mechanical plant were craned into position.
+Coordination with all services trades was key to ensuring successful project delivery.

 The site was extremely congested with the new tower being constructed within the existing loading dock of the Queensland Museum Site.
-INTREC are maintaining uninterrupted access to the loading dock, which is achieved by erecting overhead gantries.
-Prior to commencing works onsite, existing underground services such as ethanol lines and water feeds were relocated, as well as old asbestos pipework which was removed and disposed.
-Vibration and disturbance of the surrounding building footing structure and current exhibitions while completing the driven piles is a key risk for The Department of Environment and Science on behalf of the State of Queensland the project.
-During the tender phase, INTREC worked closely with our piling contractor to mitigate this vibration by preboring the driven piles three meters below the surrounding building footing structure prior to pile driving commencing.
+INTREC were maintaining uninterrupted access to the loading dock, which was achieved by erecting overhead gantries.
+Prior to commencing works onsite, existing underground services such as ethanol lines and water feeds were relocated, as well as old asbestos pipework which was removed and disposed of.
+During the tender phase, INTREC worked closely with our piling contractor to mitigate vibration by preboring the driven piles three meters below the surrounding building footing structure prior to pile driving commencing.